• Skip to primary navigation

 HOW TO MAKE RUSTIC DUTCH OVEN BREAD

-1. Combine all ingredients into a mixing bowl.
+1. Combine all ingredients in a mixing bowl and stir until well mixed.

-5. 30 minutes before you are ready to cook the bread, preheat the oven to 450 degrees F with the Dutch oven (and lid) inside.
+3. About 30 minutes before baking, preheat the oven to 450°F with the Dutch oven and lid inside.

-7. Lower the parchment with the dough into the Dutch oven.
+5. Carefully lower the parchment and dough into the hot Dutch oven.

-9. Remove the lid and cook until top is golden brown 7-10 more minutes)
+7. Remove the lid and bake an additional 7–10 minutes, until the top is golden brown.

 TIPS FOR MAKING DUTCH OVEN BREAD